-While we only provide services to our students, we recognize college can be a difficult time for the family and friends of a student as well.
-If you’re looking for ways to adapt to your loved one’s going off to college, try looking at our Family and Friends Resource Guide.
+While we only provide services to our students, we recognize college can be a difficult time for the parents and families of a student as well.
+If you’re looking for ways to adapt to your loved one’s going off to college, try looking at our Tips for Parents and Familes.

 If you are a staff member trying to help a student, please see the information below about how to consult with CAPS and how to refer a student to CAPS.

 CAPS staff are available to consult with students and faculty around a variety of mental health-related issues such as:

 - Concerns about the welfare/mental health of a particular student

 - Concerns about the university community’s reaction to a traumatic event

 - Suggestions/help on how to refer someone to CAPS services

 CAPS staff are also available to conduct educational programming for campus members.
 Call 848-932-7884 to speak to a CAPS staff member about the ways we can be of help.
 CAPS staff will make every effort to respond to your request in a timely manner.

 A referral for counseling should be considered when you believe a student’s problems go beyond your own experience and expertise, or when you feel uncomfortable helping a student with some issue.
 You might refer a student because of the way the student’s problems are interfering with their academic work or with your teaching, or because observation of the student’s personal behavior raises concerns apart from their academic work.

 Signs of Concern